Pakistan's highest court has granted bail to former military ruler Pervez Musharraf, opening the door to a possible end of his house arrest.

 Musharraf has blamed the assassination on Taliban militants and said he warned her of militant threats to her safety.

-Musharraf took power in a 1999 coup and later ruled as president until resigning under threat of impeachment by his opponents in 2008, at which point he went into exile.
+Musharraf took power in a 1999 coup and ruled as president until resigning under threat of impeachment by his opponents in 2008 and going into exile.

-He returned to Pakistan in March in a bid to resurrect his political career.
+He returned to Pakistan in March after nearly four years in self-imposed exile in a bid to resurrect his political career.